oslocodingdojo/circuit-breaker-kata/README.md

 ## Cascading Failure

+In his book, Michael Nygard describes the concept of cascading failure as follows:

+> System failures start with a crack.
+That crack comes from some fundamental problem.
+> Various mechanisms can retard or stop the crack, which are the topics of the next chapter.
+> Absent those mechanisms, the crack can progress and even be ampliﬁed by some structural problems.
+> A cascading failure occurs when a crack in one layer triggers a crack in a calling layer.

+> Cascading failures require some mechanism to transmit the failure from one layer to another.
+> The failure “jumps the gap” when bad behavior in the calling layer gets triggered by the
+> failure condition in the called layer.

+> Just as integration points are the number-one source of cracks, cascading failures are the
+> number-one crack accelerator.
+Preventing cascading failures is the very key to resilience.
+> The most effective patterns to combat cascading failures are Circuit Breaker and Timeouts.

+### An Example Failure Cascade

 In the [Pragmatic Bookshelf Podcast of June 2011](http://pragprog.com/podcasts/show/37), Avdi Grimm recounts to Miles Forrest a story of failure handling gone bad.

 He was working on a distributed system of worker processes and other services communicating with one another using queues.
 Workers would process jobs from a queue, and occasionally a job would fail.